davidikin45/AspNetCore.Mvc.MvcAsApi/README.md

 ﻿# ASP.NET Core MVC as Api

 * By default ASP.NET Core doesn't allow a single controller action to handle request/response for both Mvc and Api requests or allow an Api request to bind to Body + Route/Query.
-This library allows you to do so plus it also has attributes/conventions/middleware that can be used with [ApiController].
+This library allows you to do so.

 Most useful for the following scenarios:
 1. Allowing Developers to Test/Develop/Debug Mvc Forms without worrying about UI.
 Used by applying conventions.